The January Man

-The January Man is a 1989 American crime comedy directed by Pat O'Connor from a screenplay by John Patrick Shanley.
+The January Man is a 1989 American neo-noir thriller comedy film directed by Pat O'Connor from a screenplay by John Patrick Shanley.

 The film stars Kevin Kline as Nick Starkey, a smart ex-NYPD detective who is lured back into service by his police commissioner brother (Harvey Keitel) when a serial killer terrorizes the city.
 Nick becomes involved with the mayor's daughter (Mary Elizabeth Mastrantonio) and is aided in his investigation by his neighbor, Ed, an artist (Alan Rickman).

 Plot

 On New Year's Eve, Manhattan socialite Alison Hawkins returns home from the evening's festivities.
-As she feeds her fish before going to bed, she is strangled to death by an undetected intruder with a blue ribbon.
+As she feeds her fish before going to bed, a killer uses a blue ribbon to strangle her to death.
 It is the latest murder by a serial killer who has been terrorizing the city for eleven months.

-The mayor, frustrated with the lack of progress in the case, tells NYPD commissioner Frank Starkey to bring in his brother, former detective Nick Starkey, being the only man brilliant enough to catch the killer.
-This is a controversial assignment for Frank because Nick left the force in disgrace two years earlier.
+The mayor, frustrated with the lack of progress in the case, tells NYPD commissioner Frank Starkey to bring in his brother, former detective Nick Starkey.
+This is a controversial decision, as Nick left the force in disgrace two years earlier but may be the only police officer brilliant enough to capture the killer.

 Frank talks Nick into returning, but only on the condition that he be able to cook dinner the next night for Frank's wife, Christine, who is Nick's ex-girlfriend.
 After a press conference announcing Nick's reinstatement, Christine and Nick have dinner.
 Old wounds are opened, including mention of a canceled check which indicated that Frank was involved in the scandal that got Nick fired.

 After reporting for work, Nick takes a different office than the one he was assigned because the light was not to the liking of his friend Ed, a painter.
 After getting Captain Alcoa to add Ed to the payroll as his assistant, Nick begins work on the case.
 His first lead is to speak to the mayor's daughter, Bernadette, who was a friend of Alison.
 After Nick and Bernadette visit Alison's apartment, he decides to let her stay at his apartment because she is too frightened to return to her own.